 You’ll also want to understand what the inspection will and won’t cover.
 What can you expect from your home inspection?
 There might be components or areas of the home like the roof, pool or deck that won’t be examined.
 The visual components/defects are usually the bulk of what is examined during the inspection process.
-If you need additional inquiries such as wood-destroying insect, radon, septic system, well testing, mold, etc., you need to check with the inspector to see if he/she can perform that testing and if so, what the extra fees would be.
+If you need additional inquiries such as wood-destroying insect, radon, septic system, well testing, mold, etc., you need to check with the inspector to see if they can perform that testing and if so, what the extra fees would be.

 Conflicts Of Interest

 Your inspector shouldn’t be offering their services for repairs of anything they flag on their report.
 This would be unethical and would clearly be a conflict of interest.
-He/She knows this.
+They understand this.
 They are in the business of inspecting homes, not repairing them.
 It’s in your best interests to keep home repairs separate from the inspection process.
 While you’re at it, you may want to check out a home warranty plan that meets your needs for your home systems and appliances.

 The home inspection phase of a real estate transaction can be nerve-racking, but it can serve the buyer well.
 If the inspector does his/her job accurately and thoroughly, the report can provide worthwhile information and aid the purchaser in planning for the future.
 This period of the transaction is limited, and therefore, time is of the essence.
 Your REALTOR® will direct you as you look to fulfill your commitments along the way.

 In most cases, it’s highly recommended that buyers employ various inspection contingencies on their sales agreement.
 With that comes selecting an experienced inspector(s) who will look out for your best interests (they work for you!) and is more than competent.
 You need only look to a 2018 case study conducted by Consumers’ Checkbook, where it created twenty-eight issues it thought any inspector should catch to raise concerns about your home inspection.
 Consumers’ Checkbook was shocked and concerned as to what those inspectors missed in that study.